coqis/vios/docs/index.md

 <!-- ![SystemQ](image/aniatom.gif){ .center } -->

-# Quafu Quantum Computing Cloud(Superconducting)
+# Quafu Superconducting Quantum Computing Cloud

 ## 1. Introduction
-Welcome to the Quafu quantum cloud computing cluster([https://quafu.baqis.ac.cn/](https://quafu.baqis.ac.cn/)).
-Quafu is a stable, open-access quantum computing platform that aims to help users develop novel quantum algorithms and applications, thus promoting the practical development of quantum computing technologies.
-The platform is developed and maintained by teams from the Beijing Academy of Quantum Information Sciences (BAQIS), the Institute of Physics of the Chinese Academy of Sciences (IOPCAS) and Tsinghua University.
+Welcome to the Quafu Superconducting Quantum Computing(Quafu-SQC) cloud([https://quafu-sqc.baqis.ac.cn/](https://quafu-sqc.baqis.ac.cn/)).
+Quafu-SQC is a stable, open-access quantum computing platform that aims to help users develop novel quantum algorithms and applications, thus promoting the practical development of quantum computing technologies.
+The platform is developed and maintained by [Superconducting Quantum Computing Group](http://sqc.baqis.ac.cn/) from [Beijing Academy of Quantum Information Sciences](http://baqis.ac.cn/).

-## 2. Available Resources

 <iframe
     width=100%
+    height=400px
     src="https://quafu-sqc.baqis.ac.cn"
     frameborder=0
     allowfullscreen>
 </iframe>

-In addition to using Quafu website, advanced users can fully experience the quantum computing platform more freely with `QuarkStudio`(see [Installation](#3-installation)).
+> Users can fully experience the quantum computing resources freely with `QuarkStudio`(see [Installation](#2-installation)).

-## 3. Installation
+## 2. Installation
 `QuarkStudio` supports all major operating systems, including Windows, MacOS and Linux.
 To install, a Python(>=3.10) is required and then install latest `QuarkStudio` by pip (in a terminal):

 ```bash
 pip install quarkstudio # python>=3.10
 ```

-Once `QuarkStudio` is installed, you are ready to submit your quantum circuits **directly** to the backends listed above.
+Now you are ready to submit your quantum circuits **directly** to the backends listed above.

-## 4. Quick Guide
+## 3. Quick Guide
 To begin with, you need to initialize a task manager

 ```python